Dwijad/Ksql-Docker/README.md

     status: {}

 ### User authentication

-The default authentication method configured for user in Ksqlserver is BASIC with authenthication realm being KsqlServerProps
+The default authentication method configured for user in Ksqlserver is BASIC with authentication realm being KsqlServerProps.
+The file `jaas_config.file` defines how the ksqlDB server authenticates users.

     $ cat /u01/cnfkfk/etc/ksqldb/jaas_config.file